-Although it will usually be the case students are supervised during their early careers, it is important for students to be aware of what constitutes a HIPAA violation and who they should report violations to if left unsupervised.
+Although it will usually be the case students are supervised during clinical rotations, it is important for students to be aware of what constitutes a HIPAA violation and who they should report violations to if left unsupervised.
 Because it is impossible to know when students may encounter a HIPAA violation, the reporting procedures should be part of students´ initial training.

-They can, and the nature of sanctions can be severe.
-For example, Harvard Medical School threatens the possibility of withdrawal or expulsion for student violations of HIPAA in its Student Handbook – notwithstanding students may also be subject to civil action depending on the nature of the violation.
+The consequences of a HIPAA violation can vary according to the nature of the violation and the Covered Entity´s sanctions policy.
+For example, Harvard Medical School threatens the possibility of expulsion for student violations of HIPAA in its Student Handbook – notwithstanding students may also be subject to civil action depending on the nature of the violation.

 They can, and this is why it is important for universities and institutions of higher education to document what training is provided and have each student sign an acknowledgement of receiving the training.
 Thereafter, if a student claims they were not fully trained on HIPAA-complaint procedures, investigating authorities can review the documentation to see if the student or the Covered Entity is at fault.

 Because nursing students will know less about HIPAA than (for example) a new member of the workforce that has undergone training in a previous role, HIPAA training for students should include the basics of the Privacy Rule such as what is PHI, why does it need protecting, and what threats exist to PHI?
 It is also advisable to include training on the policies relating to unauthorized disclosures via social media.